ParedesGab/PP3-my-community-finances-app/README.md

 ![display all income and expense data](documentation/website-screenshots/32-display-all-incomes-and-expenses.png)

-+ If there is neither income nor expense data, the application displays a message indicating that no data is available.
++ If there is neither income nor expense data yet (the worksheets are empty, containing only the headers) the application displays a message indicating that no data is available.

 ![neither income nor expense data](documentation/website-screenshots/32-neither-income-nor-expense-data-to-display.png)